matchavez/matchavez.github.io/docs/files/Synlait workflow.md

 ---

-## Goal First
+## Goal First - CAB-ready Development

 When given work to complete, your goal is to leave that work in a position to make it through the CAB process for Synlait.
 That process will require more than just code.
 You'll need:

-  - impact assessment
+  - Impact assessment
-  - deployment procedure
+  - Deployment procedure
-  - rollback procedure
+  - Rollback procedure
-  - business acceptance
+  - Business acceptance
-  - test evidence
+  - Test evidence
-  - outage information
+  - Outage information
-  - change application
+  - Change application

 Fortunately, your change sponsor will help with some of these, depending on the type of work you're assigned.
 Sometimes they won't all be applicable, but they all need to be documented.
 For example, if you require an outage or down-tools on something to complete work, or if the change as completed will affect someone, we want to know.
 We also want to know if this is _not_ the case.
-Your change sponsor, who is Andy Greathead (or his delegate) will work with you to ensure completeness.
+Your change sponsor will work with you to ensure completeness.

+In many cases, Andy Greathead will be your sponsor.
+In cases for Access & Controls, Reedhita or Megan will be your sponsor.
+Sponsors are also subject to change, so please ensure you know who your sponsor is before beginning work.

-## Where to start
+## Where to start?

 There are three areas for "tickets" you'll need to be aware of.